yeyuanch/yeyuanch.github.io/_pages/publications.md

 author_profile: true
 ---

 Here is a list for my publications.
-For course projects, please visit [this link](/../posts/2023/1/course-pj/).

 ## Manuscript / In submission